Offices & Divisions

 - The Advancement Office

 Corporate Services Group

-This portfolio includes the functions of Finance, Information Technology, Facilities Management and the Web Office and delivers professional services and support to the University community commanding the management and deployment of a significant asset base.
+This portfolio comprises the Divisions of Finance, Information Technology and Facilities Management and includes the Web Office, CSU Green and Office for Planning and Analytics.
+The Corporate Service Group delivers professional services and support to the University community commanding the management and deployment of a significant asset and information base.